VisualPhysiologyDB/optics/README.md

 python optics_shap.py -i ./examples/optics_shap_ex.fasta -o ./examples -p ex_shap_test_aa_prop -m whole-dataset-mnm -e aa_prop --save_viz_as svg
 ```

+### Input
+- **Unaligned** FASTA file containing **EXACTLY TWO** opsin amino-acid sequences for shap comparison.

 ### Output

 - SHAP Plot (SVG/PNG/PDF): Visual explanation for the top 10 sites cotributing to prediction differences.
 - SHAP Data (CSV): Detailed feature attribution values.
-- Run Log (TXT): A record of the command used.
+- Run Log (TXT): A record of the commands use and other information pertaining to the shap prediction.

-***Note - All outputs are written into subfolders generated based on your 'prediction-prefix' under your specified output directory, and are marked by time and date.
+***Note - Once again, all outputs are written into subfolders generated based on your 'prediction-prefix' under your specified output directory, and are marked by time and date.

 ---
 ## License